Learning to love "Hey Siri" and Apple CarPlay — a review

 First step — choosing a new car stereo

-I chose Sony's XAV-AX200SXM DVD receiver (be sure to check out JR's video review of the receiver) and used Crutchfield's vehicle selector tool to select a dash kit and factory integration harnesses.
+I chose Sony's XAV-AX200SXM DVD receiver (which is discontinued but here's a list of current Sony touchscreen receivers with Apple CarPlay) and used Crutchfield's vehicle selector tool to select a dash kit and factory integration harnesses.
 Naturally, I added a set of Posi-Products connectors to make life a little easier.

 Installation was straightforward, thanks to the integration gear (and a Crutchfield MasterSheet), but took a few hours working carefully and methodically.
 Installed, the new radio looked fantastic in my dash.